iDempiere-micro/erpjs/README.md

-# @erpjs  - the headless serverless ERP and CRM for the cloud.
+# @erpjs  - the headless serverless ERP and CRM for the cloud

 This is the source code of the [erpjs](http://erpjs.eu), the headless serverless ERP and CRM for the cloud written in TypeScript running on [Node.js](https://nodejs.org/en/) and